 As responsible, honest and loving members of the school, our councillors represent the views of their classes and may be given special responsibilities throughout the year.

-Elections are held annually, and take place during one of the two transition mornings, at the end of each academic year.
+Elections are held annually, and take place at the beginning of each academic year.
 The School Council is then ready to meet from September of each academic year.

 Those who want to nominate themselves give a short speech to the rest of the class.
 They might state reasons why they think they will make a good School Councillor (thinking about the need to be kind, friendly and approachable), what changes they might want to implement and how they might achieve them, and why they should be voted for.
 Children are given one vote each and votes are made anonymously and confidentially, by placing a counter into the pot of the child they want to vote for.